ULHPC/ulhpc-docs/docs/systems/iris/compute.md

     - 1 Dell NVMe 1.6TB
     - InfiniBand (IB) EDR ConnectX-4 Dual Port
     - Theoretical Peak Performance per Node: $R_\text{peak}$ 8.24 TF (see [processor performance](#processors-performance))

+!!! info "Reserving a Large-Memory node"
+    These nodes can be reserved using the `bigmem` partition:
+    `{sbatch|srun|salloc} -p bigmem [...]`

+!!! danger "Do NOT use bigmem nodes..."
+    ...
+Unless you know what you are doing.
+Carefully check your workflow and memory usage (using `seff`)